What to say instead of ‘Happy Memorial Day’

 - “Enjoy your weekend, and I will be thinking about those who are no longer with us.”

-- “I will be taking a moment this weekend to honor those that served our nation and are no longer with us."
+- “I will be taking a moment this weekend to honor those who served our nation and are no longer with us."

 - NPR suggests, "I hope you're having a meaningful day."